-“The absolute worst thing taxpayers can do would be to ignore these balance due notices or any other IRS letters and notices,” Collins wrote in her post.
+“The absolute worst thing taxpayers can do would be to ignore these balance due notices or any other IRS letters and notices,” Collins previously wrote.

 The longer you wait, the higher the penalties rack up.
 Ultimately, the IRS can seize your property — including your car, boat or real estate — if you do not comply.

 If you’re unable to make any payments toward your balance due to financial hardship, you may be able to temporarily delay collections by being deemed “not collectible" by the IRS.
 “Being currently not collectible does not mean the debt goes away,” the IRS website explains.
 “It means the IRS has determined you cannot afford to pay the debt at this time.”